openharmony/game_game_controller_framework/README.md

 Provide InnerAPI to terminal device manufacturers, allowing them to manage identification information for external devices and configure input-to-touch.

-- The primary functions of the framework layer for GameController include:
+- The primary functions of GameControllerFramework include:
     - Providing API interfaces for game developers to implement the monitoring of the connection and disconnection of game peripherals, as well as the input monitoring of these peripherals.
     - Enabling terminal device manufacturers to offer gamers the ability to play games using peripherals such as